HUAWEI Consumer BG Appoints Ms. Abigail Sarah Brody as Chief Designer of User Experience (UX)

 Shenzhen, China, October 28th, 2015: HUAWEI Consumer Business Group (BG) today announced the appointment of Ms. Abigail Sarah Brody as Chief Designer of User Experience (UX).
 In her new role, Ms. Brody will lead a team of 80 UI designers in developing creative UI design experiences and the look and feel for HUAWEI Consumer BG’s range of leading smart device products.
 In conjunction with Ms. Brody’s appointment, HUAWEI Consumer BG is also in the process of establishing a UX R&D design studio in Silicon Valley or San Francisco in the United States.

-“We are excited to welcome Ms. Abigail Brody to the Huawei family.
-Abigail’s rich experience will help substantially improve Huawei’s UX design development thereby consolidating our leadership and competitiveness in UX globally,” said Mr. Richard Yu, CEO of Huawei Consumer BG.
-“Improvement in UX design has and will continue to be a key focus of Huawei Consumer BG in our trajectory to becoming one of the world’s most favorite smartphone brands.”
+“We are excited to welcome Ms. Abigail Brody to the HUAWEI family.
+Abigail’s rich experience will help substantially improve HUAWEI’s UX design development thereby consolidating our leadership and competitiveness in UX globally,” said Mr. Richard Yu, CEO of HUAWEI Consumer BG.
+“Improvement in UX design has and will continue to be a key focus of HUAWEI Consumer BG in our trajectory to becoming one of the world’s most favourite smartphone brands.”

-The appointment of Ms. Brody is part of Huawei’s on-going efforts to recruit top-class talent from around the world as the company further grows its leadership in the global consumer electronics market.
-At present, Huawei has 16 R&D centers worldwide including The Paris Aesthetics Research Center; The London Design Center; an Algorithm Research Center in Russia; a R&D Center in Japan; and a Software R&D Center in India.
-In addition, the company operates a R&D Center focusing on spectrum, OS and chipset development in the US as well as an R&D Center in Europe specializing in 5G network technology.
+The appointment of Ms. Brody is part of HUAWEI’s on-going efforts to recruit top-class talent from around the world as the company further grows its leadership in the global consumer electronics market.
+At present, HUAWEI has 16 R&D centres worldwide including The Paris Aesthetics Research Centre; The London Design Centre; an Algorithm Research Centre in Russia; a R&D Centre in Japan; and a Software R&D Centre in India.
+In addition, the company operates a R&D Centre focusing on spectrum, OS and chipset development in the US as well as an R&D Centre in Europe specialising in 5G network technology.